Hard-scattering factorization with heavy quarks: A general treatment: Factorization with

 No changes are needed in the reasoning that lead to the bare factorization theorem Eq.\ (\ref{factorization.bare}).
 We find that

 where the bare coefficient function is

 and the bare operator matrix element (or bare parton density) is

 The leading regions only have active, light partons joining the hard subgraph and the target subgraph.
-This is reflected in the formulae by the fact that there are explicit factors of $P_{L}$ on the right of $C_{H}$, on the left of $T_{H}$ and on both sides of $K_{H}$.
-Hence we may insert the explicit factors of $P_{L}$ in the formulae for the coefficient function and operator matrix elements, Eqs.\ (\ref{coefficient.bare.H}) and (\ref{operator.bare.H}).
+This is reflected in the formulas by the fact that there are explicit factors of $P_{L}$ on the right of $C_{H}$, on the left of $T_{H}$ and on both sides of $K_{H}$.
+Hence we may insert the explicit factors of $P_{L}$ in the formulas for the coefficient function and operator matrix elements, Eqs.\ (\ref{coefficient.bare.H}) and (\ref{operator.bare.H}).

 The reader should clearly understand the distinction between the following notations: $C_{0}$ is a fully 2PI and amputated Green function for two virtual photons and two quarks; $C_{H}$ is the same Green function as $C_{0}$ except for being 2PI only in light parton lines; and finally $C_{HB}$ is a Wilson coefficient: it is the full amputated Green function, including reducible graphs but with subtractions to make it a purely UV object.